Game, set, match: Nissan signs rising tennis star Osaka as brand ambassador

 Osaka, 20, shot to international fame on Saturday when she defeated 36-year-old American Serena Williams at Flushing Meadows to become the first Japanese player to claim a Grand Slam singles crown.

-“Growing up, my dad drove a Nissan, so being able to be a brand ambassador now, it feels like I’ve come (full circle),” Osaka said at a contract signing event at Nissan’s headquarters in Yokohama.
+“Growing up, my dad drove a Nissan, so being able to be a brand ambassador now, it feels like I’ve come full circle,” Osaka said at a contract signing event at Nissan’s headquarters in Yokohama.

-Nissan said the passionate video-game player and Beyonce fan would appear in global promotions and advertising, in something of a branding departure for a company whose popular GT-R sports car appeals mainly to men aged 40 and older.
+Nissan said the passionate video-game player and Beyonce fan would appear in global promotions and advertising as part of its three-year contract, in something of a branding departure for a company whose popular GT-R sports car appeals mainly to men aged 40 and older.

-Born in Japan to a Japanese mother and Haitian-American father and raised mainly in the United States, Osaka has won hearts on and off the tennis court as much for her ferocious serve as her down-to-earth humility.
+Born in Japan to a Japanese mother and Haitian-born father and raised mainly in the United States, Osaka has won hearts on and off the tennis court as much for her ferocious serve as her down-to-earth humility.

+Asked how she felt being a high-profile, bi-racial athlete in a largely ethnically homogenous country, Osaka said the question “really throws me off”.

+“It’s just who I am ...
+I don’t think I’m a mix of three whatever, I just think I am me,” she said.

 Nissan joins a growing number of companies which have enlisted Osaka for endorsement, including Adidas AG, Yonex Co, Nissin Foods Co, Wowow Inc and Citizen Watch Co.